yochaigal/cairn/wip/2e/setting-seeds.md

 #### Advantages

 Factions possess advantages that assist them in accomplishing their agenda.
 Advantages reflect a faction's influence, materials, wealth, and other unique features.
 Factions add or lose advantages by trying to complete their agenda, leveraging their advantages as much as possible to achieve their goals, and at the same time work to acquire _more_ advantages.
-Larger factions will

 #### Agendas